Student Account Credit Refunds

 - If you have an eRefund account set up in SU Pay, your refund will be deposited directly into your account.

-- If you do not have an eRefund account, a check will be issued via Checkbook and emailed to your Suffolk email address.
+- If you do not have an eRefund account, a check will be issued and available at the Ram Center.

 - Suffolk University cannot accept international wires that over pay a student account.
 Wires received in excess of the term balance will not be refunded to the student.
 Instead the wire will be rejected and returned to the original source.
 If you drop a course that was paid for with a wire transfer and you have a credit on your student account that credit will be returned to the source of the wire.